ansible/ansible-builder/docs/definition.rst

 `bindep <https://docs.openstack.org/infra/bindep/readme.html>`__
 requirements file.
 This will be processed by ``bindep`` and then passed to ``dnf``, other platforms are not yet supported.

+NOTE: bindep does not support Application Streams (AppStreams) directly.
+If you need to enable a particular AppStream module, you must do so in the `prepend:` section of the `additional_build_steps` (see example above).

 Additional Custom Build Steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^